|Solid Wood Flooring||Engineered Wood Flooring||Oak Flooring||Laminate Flooring||Vinyl Flooring||Cork Flooring||Accessories||Clearance|

-Our vinyl floors are made only by companies we trust - including RhinoFloor, Serenity and Armstrong.
-As well as coming in sheet, tile and plank varieties, there will be differences with how to install products - and in each case it is very important that you read the manufacturer's instructions as there may be particular actions you need to take with specific products.
+Our vinyl floors are made only by companies we trust – but in each case it is very important that you read the manufacturer's instructions as there may be particular actions you need to take with specific products.

-Another problem with a subfloor may be damp.
-This applies to concrete floors and a hygrometer showing it to have an RH of 75 per cent or more means it should have a damp-proof membrane laid on top of it first - before the vinyl on top.
+Another problem with your subfloor is that it may be damp.
+This applies mainly to concrete floors and a hygrometer showing it to have an RH of 75% or more means it should have a damp-proof membrane laid on top of it before the vinyl is laid on top.

-Vinyl floors may be put in place in three ways.
-Many sheet vinyl floors need to be stuck down with the right sort of adhesive.
-It is a good idea to check the list of possible glues the manufacturer states are suitable for the purpose.
-We will stock many of these ourselves and these should also be used according to instructions.
+Vinyl floors may be fitted in three ways.
+Many sheet vinyl floors need to be stuck down with the appropriate adhesive, and it is a good idea to check the list of possible glues the manufacturer states are suitable for the purpose.
+We stock many of these ourselves and these should also be used according to instructions.

 With some vinyl flooring products, no extra glue is necessary as they come with stick-down installation.
-This consists of strips of sticky adhesive on the underside of the tiles, which have a plastic label on.
-This simply has to be peeled off when you are laying down the vinyl and placing it neatly in place.
+This consists of strips of sticky adhesive on the underside of the tiles, which have a plastic covering.
+This simply has to be peeled off when you are laying down the vinyl.

 Finally, some products do not need any adhesive at all and can be put in place using systems like Uniclic, where the different parts fit together like a jigsaw and are held in place without any need for glue.
 Such products are very simple to install and do not require much, if any, expertise.